Yass-g/PhackCTF-2021-Writeups/README.md

 # PhackCTF-2021-Writeups
-Writeups of the Hack'X team for the P'HackCTF 2021 CTF.
+Writeups of the Hack'X team for the P'Hack 2021 CTF.